 The other notable feature of Peacock’s sliced-and-diced approach to windowing is potential customer confusion.
-Say a customer sees the new Jurassic World arrive in Peacock.
+Say a customer sees the new Jurassic World arrive on Peacock.
 They save it to watch later.
-Then two months later it’s gone.
-But now it pops up on Prime?
+Then, two months later, it’s gone, but now it pops up on Prime.
 Is that confusing?

 For now.
 Paramount+ in particular is trying to revive their brand.
 Universal could push the same benefit, and Universal Studios theme parks help.
 There is a risk here, but not one I’m confident in.